 - Failing to plan is planning to fail

 This applies to everything in your life.
 Before you start with a project, the obvious thing is that you would need to figure out what direction you would want to head into.
 This is the same for buying a house for investment.
 This may not seem like a problem because why would you make such an impulsive decision right?
 Wait until you get into a hot market and housing prices become irresistible.
 It might seem tempting to give in at that point but, don’t.
 Always make a plan for every piece of property before you purchase it.
+The best property investments are those that are properly researched and understood before they’re made.

 - Skimp on yourself but not your research